Jwhiles/johncom/pages/_posts/promise-me.md

 }
 ```

-It's quite rare that we keep our original promise around and
+It's quite rare that we hold onto our original promise and
 interact with it multiple times, so whether `.then` and `.catch`
 mutate the original promise is largely irrelevant to us.